Yashjjainn/EC2-Using-Terraform/README.md

 # EC2-Using-Terraform
-We are going to try & learn the automation of provisioning of EC2 instances from AWS using Terraform.
+We are going to try & learn the automation of provisioning of EC2 instances from AWS using Terraform in Ubuntu.

 Terraform is an Infrastructure as Code (IaC) tool developed by HashiCorp.
 It helps us to define, provision, and manage cloud infrastructure using a declarative configuration language called HashiCorp Configuration Language (HCL).
 It follows a declaractive approach, meaning we define the desired state of our infrastructure, and Terraform ensures that the actual infrastructure matches that state.
 Terraform's workflow follows three major steps :